 Map the world from outer space.

-Our Bachelor of Surveying degree is designed to train surveyors capable of meeting the biggest global challenges.
+Our Bachelor of Surveying degree is designed to train surveyors capable of meeting the biggest global surveying and town planning challenges.
 As a surveyor you could work as a geodesist analysing polar motion and measuring the movements of the earth’s crust.
 You might be involved in preparation for the building of a new tunnel.
 Or you could work with local government, mapping flood areas and contributing to disaster preparedness.

 Build critical surveying, technical and engineering skills by studying courses in:

 Connect with industry through guest lectures and interdisciplinary projects solving real world surveying problems.
 Gain invaluable practical experience through your industry placement.

 Become job-ready through our professional practice courses.
 You'll learn to tackle ‘wicked problems’ and develop essential workplace skills in finance, project management, sustainability, communication and entrepreneurism.

 Diversify your skills with an elective pathway, a cluster of courses which can be used to:

 Download a program plan for further details on your degree's structure and what courses you will study.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 These pathways have been created to provide guidance for Bachelor of Surveying (Honours) students wishing to specialise in a study area with their elective courses.